sandeshrajbhandari/coding-agent-py/README.md

 # Coding Assistant Project
+see DEVLOG.md for actual details. this readme.md is boilerplate don't follow this.

 ## Project Overview
 This project implements an AI-powered coding assistant that helps with code generation, debugging, and documentation.
 The system integrates with various tools and frameworks to provide intelligent coding support.